Laurence Sterne's correspondence with Elizabeth Draper: Original correspondence and publication history

 Sterne and Draper's correspondence began the day they met, when Sterne wrote Draper a letter alongside the volumes of his complete works that he sent her.
 They continued to correspond by letter throughout Draper's time in London and while she travelled; while Draper was waiting for her ship, Sterne's letters were sent daily.
 No manuscripts survive of any of these letters.
 In addition, both wrote daily journals intended for each other's eyes.
 Sterne sent Draper two journal installments: the first to reach her while she was waiting for her ship, and the second to India on April 12, 1767.
 Both of these, and Draper's corresponding journals, are lost; Sterne's third journal is the only one extant.
 Its first entry was written on April 12, (Note: The entry itself is erroneously dated as Sunday April 13, 1767, but Sunday was April 12 that year; the whole first week of entries are mis-dated by one day.) and the last date is a postscript on November 1, 1767, saying that he was occupied with writing A Sentimental Journey and would resume his journal entries in January.
 Instead of sending this third journal to Draper, he left it with her friend Anna James in England in the hope that Draper would some day return to the country to retrieve it.

 The first material published from their correspondence were ten letters written from Sterne to Draper before she left for India.
 These were published in 1773, without Draper's replies, under the title Letters from Yorick to Eliza.
 The publication appeared prior to Draper's return to England in 1776.
 Two response publications, containing entirely invented letters purporting to be by Draper, were published in 1775 with the titles Letters from Eliza to Yorick and An humble tribute to the memory of Mr. Sterne.
 By a lady.

 The next publication came in 1904, when Wilbur L. Cross first published Sterne's third journal as The Journal to Eliza and Various Letters, by Laurence Sterne and Elizabeth Draper.
-This journal was discovered in the early nineteenth century by Thomas Washbourne Gibbs, who found it among his father's papers in 1878.
+This journal was discovered in the nineteenth century by Thomas Washbourne Gibbs, who found it among his father's papers in 1878.
 In addition to the journal, Gibbs found three letters from Sterne (two to the Jameses and one to Draper's husband), and one letter from Draper to Anne James.
 At Gibbs's death, these manuscripts were left to the British Museum, where they are now held.